justpixel-code/8ball-game/README.md

 ---

 ## 🎮 Features
-* Custom username selection.
-* Infinite game loop until you type `exit`.
-* Hilarious, non-generic 8-Ball answers.
+* Username Selection- You can use your own username(Note: Once you exited the program the username WON'T be saved!)
+* Exit - You can exit by typing 2 at the start or writing "exit" mid game.
-* Clean error handling and safe exit options.
+* Clean error handling.